emcdo411/SA-Land-Reform-Report-2025/README.md

-Here’s a more concise, technical, and visually compelling version of your `README.md`:

----

 # 🇿🇦 South Africa Land Reform & Inequality Dashboard (2025)

 **An interactive Shiny dashboard** exploring farm attacks, land reform, and economic inequality in South Africa (2023–2025).
 Built for stakeholders including **UNICEF**, the **United Nations**, and the **Council on Foreign Relations**, the app offers data-driven insights into post-apartheid challenges.